 Panama or Costa Rica?
 Which country in Central America should you travel to next…?
-They are both internationally known as a great travel destination, but is one better than the other?
-We will explore everything about them and try to you figure out if you should travel to Panama or to Costa Rica.
+They are both internationally known as great travel destinations, but is one better than the other?
+We will explore everything about them and try to figure out if you should travel to Panama or to Costa Rica.

 The two countries offer a wide range of activities for travelers to enjoy, but they are famous for their beaches, tropical forests, and national parks.
 We will compare them in terms of:

 Do You want to learn more about Costa Rica and Panama?
 Have a look at:

 Tourist attractions in Panama and in Costa Rica

 Both countries have more than their share of tourist attractions, with plenty of things to do and see spread all over them.
 While this is true this topic we need to explain that Costa Rica probably has more attractions but they are less diverse than Panama.

 In Costa Rica, almost all the big attractions are national parks, nature hikes, and other outdoor activities.
 There are very few really interesting man-made tourist attractions.
 In Costa Rica, the biggest attractions are the Manuel Antonio, the Monteverde Cloud forests, Arenal Volcano, and the whole Cahuita area.

 Learn more about the most famous landmarks in Costa Rica